rachel-mclean/dig333-devlog/README.md

         * An RC network is a circuit composed of a resistor (R) and capacitor (C)
         * When using the equation T = R x C, Remember to convert to ohms and farads, using Ohm's law and the fact that $1uf = 1e^-6$ farads
         * T is then the number of seconds required for a capacitator to acquire 63% of the voltage bein gsupplied to it, if it starts with zero volts.
         * Less resistance = faster time constant, but this is not a linear relationship.
+The voltage in a capacitor as it charges is also not linear.
         * <img src="https://user-images.githubusercontent.com/59896196/158291616-511eca8c-1adb-4cac-b74e-2ca9c7470ad5.png" width="400" height="400">

     1. Describe the most important thing you learned (to share in class)